MartonPeterMarton/AFP2020_autumn_teamA/docs/srs.md

 ## Problems of current situation

-- Many people have to stand beside the slide and supervise it.
+-Many people have to stand beside the slide and supervise it.
 -Time consuming
 -Can't be monitored